craigmayhew/pipe-gpt/README.md

 - `cat file.json | pipe-gpt -p "Convert this JSON to YAML" > file.yaml`
 - `cat french.txt | pipe-gpt -p "Translate this to English please."`
 - `git diff --staged | pipe-gpt -p "Code review this code change"`
+ - `cat src/main.rs | pipe-gpt -p "improve the code and only output the replacement code as I will pipe the output directly back into a file, no explanations, just pure code please" > src/main.new.rs`

 ### pipe-gpt for local dev